Project Description

 Bed 32

 For a short time, Víctor holds in his hands “the future of the Society of the Free”, a metallic cube where the only copy of the network containing the data of Neurón, a parallel society that tries to escape the oppressive power of the state, is kept.
 But Nivia has betrayed him.
 His partner is actually an agent and has set him up.
 In Bed 32 (“Cama 32”) Víctor is pursued, captured, tortured.
-But he no longer carries the cube in his hand, for now Víctor is Neurón.
+But he no longer carries the cube in his hand, for now Víctor has become Neurón.
 Within his consciousness, irreversibly attached to his thoughts and even his most intimate memories, Neurón is hidden.
 And from his damaged body the information that keeps the Neurón network and the Society of the Free alive is transmitted.
 For the resistance, Víctor becomes a saviour figure.
 Mila, whom he once loved but from whom he had to distance himself for security reasons, does everything she can to save him.
 Will Neurón perish or can the network survive, and with it hope?

 In his fiercely written novel, Quercia depicts a dystopian world from the point of view of the characters who live in it.
 He is primarily interested in their behaviour under what they perceive as a normal state of surveillance.
 In a world that has features of our present, but also harks back to the military dictatorships of the last century.